-The new Siemens trains will be stabled at the new purpose-built Three Bridges depot, which opened in August 2015 and the new Hornsey Depot, due to go into operation in July 2016.
+The new Siemens trains will be stabled at the new purpose-built Three Bridges depot, which opened in August 2015 and the new Hornsey Depot, completed in July 2016.

 The new Thameslink trains will transform journeys for our passengers, creating much-needed capacity on our busy commuter routes with 80% more seats across Central London by 2019.
 This, with other exciting improvements we are delivering, will add 10,000 more seats on services into London.

 The trains will connect many new communities into the cross-London Thameslink route, creating fast, convenient direct services across the capital without the need to take the Tube – a new, direct service between Cambridge and Gatwick Airport, for example, will take just 1 hour 40 minutes and our services will connect with Crossrail at Farringdon every two-and-a-half minutes in the peak for trains to Heathrow.